-Independent actuarial valuations of the System are conducted every two years.
+Independent actuarial valuations of the System have been conducted every two years with annual valuations planned beginning June 30, 2018.
 As part of these valuations, the progress toward funding OPEB obligations of the System will be measured by comparing the actuarial value of assets to the actuarial accrued liability.
 This measure is referred to as the funded ratio or funded status.